JamesMConroy/notes/notesrc.md

 Default is true.

 ## STATEMENTS
-The variable `%f` contains the list of full path names of selected notes or the current one.
+The variable `%f` contains the list of relative path names of selected notes or the current one.
 Use `%%` to get a single percent sign.
 Also, the application pass this list to environment variable *$NOTESFILES* and the working directory to *$NOTESDIR*.
+The working directory is always the *$NOTESDIR* and files are relative to this.

 #### rule *action* *pattern* *command*
 *Rules* defines how the program will act of each file type.